ayaovi/LuckyDivisor/README.md

 #### util

 It contains the utilities files.
 In the attempt to avoid a very long single utility files, the utility functions have been seperated with respect to the objects that require them the most.
 As such we have a cube utilities file, a game utilities file etc...

+#### doc

+It contains a form of api documentation of the source files.
+The api documentation is meant to make working on the project easier.
+The point here being, the documentation might not look pretty but it would get you the information that you require to know about the project.

 This arrangement of the project files can easily change in future versions.